Pensacola Direct Mail Criminal Lawyers are “Fishing” For Clients

 Because, an arrest is a matter of public record, so some criminal defense lawyers send direct mail advertisements to people that have been arrested, after getting their information from the jail.
 It is not illegal for them to send them.

-Are layers allowed to send send mail solicitations to people who were arrested?
+Are lawyers allowed to send send mail solicitations to people who were arrested?
+Yes, but that doesn’t make it right.

 The Florida Bar Association says it is not unethical, so long as the lawyer follows the standards set by the bar.